-Park Jin-Young's net worth: The success story of the JYP entertainment founder
+Park Jin-young's net worth: The success story of the JYP Entertainment founder

 According to IMDb, the Korean pop singer-songwriter, actor and entrepreneur was born on 13 January 1972 in Seoul and reportedly attended Yonsei University.
 While Park started his career in a boy band, he soon ventured out as a solo artist and eventually climbed the ladders of the industry amid rivals like Big Hit Entertainment (now HYBE), SM Entertainment and YG Entertainment.

-According to various media reports, JY Park has a net worth of around USD 250 million, as of 2022.
+According to various media reports, JY Park has a net worth of around USD 250 million (INR 2,078 crore approx.), as of 2022.

 Park Jin-young: Career highlights, JYP Entertainment earnings and more